 Get to Know WMAA

-With a curriculum rich in aviation, STEAM (science, technology, graphic arts, engineering, math), and robotics, WMAA provides a unique educational opportunity for students to focus specifically on high-growth employment fields during their high school education.
+With a curriculum rich in aviation, STEM (science, technology, engineering, math), and robotics, WMAA provides a unique educational opportunity for students to focus specifically on high-growth employment fields during their high school education.
 This better equips them to pursue higher education or technical degrees, and find employment in their chosen field.
 We invite you to learn more about our students and our school.

 Take a Tour

 Want to learn more about how your support can help our students?
 Join us for a Soaring Together tour.
-Please contact us at least one week in advance to reserve your spot.
-All tours begin at 8:30am and last for one hour.
+Simply contact us to schedule your visit.

 Get the Facts